-Work within the Strategic Planning and Performance Framework continues with ongoing transformation activities and budget reductions being specified to both meet expectations and bridge the financial gap.
+Work within the Council's financial planning framework continues with ongoing transformation activities and budget reductions being specified to both meet expectations and bridge the financial gap.
 This will continue to be a key organisational principle to ensure that services can continue to reflect the principals of Best Value and reshape service delivery within a reduced financial settlement.